Evelyn Beatrice Longman

-Evelyn Beatrice Longman (November 21, 1874 – March 10, 1954) was a sculptor in the U.S. Her allegorical figure works were commissioned as monuments and memorials, adornment for public buildings, and attractions at art expositions in early 20th-century America.
-She was the first woman sculptor to be elected a full member of the National Academy of Design in 1919.
+Evelyn Beatrice Longman (November 21, 1874 – March 10, 1954) was an American sculptor whose allegorical figure works were commissioned as monuments and memorials, adornment for public buildings, and attractions at art expositions in the early 20th-century.
+She became the first woman sculptor to be elected a full member of the National Academy of Design in 1919.

 Early life and education

 The daughter of Edwin Henry and Clara Delitia (Adnam) Longman, she was born on a farm near Winchester, Ohio.
 At the age of 14, she earned a living working in a Chicago dry-goods store.
 At the 1893 World's Columbian Exposition, which she visited when she was almost 19 years old, Longman was inspired to become a sculptor.
 She attended Olivet College in Michigan for one year but returned to Chicago to study anatomy, drawing, and sculpture.
 Working under Lorado Taft at the School of the Art Institute of Chicago, she earned her diploma for the four-year course of study in only two years.

 In 1901, Longman moved to New York, where she studied with Hermon Atkins MacNeil and Daniel Chester French.
 Her debut in large-scale public sculpture came at the 1904 Louisiana Purchase Exposition, where her male figure, Victory, was deemed so excellent in invention and technique that it was given a place of honor on the top of the fair's centerpiece building, Festival Hall.
 A smaller bronze version, a statuette dated 1903, was later located, and in 2007 was sold at auction for $7,800—a small price for a piece representing the hallmark of a celebrated sculptor.